Digital-Grinnell/black-library-CB-CSV-experiment/pages/cbsgrinnell.md

 layout: about
 permalink: /cbsgrinnell.html
 ---
+# CBS and the Black Experience at Grinnell College
 ## Life at Grinnell for Black Students
 Even with its progressive mission, Black students at Grinnell College faced a less than equitable situation.
 With the college’s location in rural Iowa, many Black students felt out of place and unsafe.
 While Black students studied at Grinnell College as early as 1863, enrollment of Black students was low, never totaling more than 100 Black students at a time.
 Edith Renfrow Smith, a native of Grinnell, was the first African American woman to graduate from Grinnell in 1937, and was the only Black student on campus during her undergraduate career.
 In 1968, The Scarlet & Black, the student-led newspaper, published an article compiling the racial incidents, including an attack on Lou Kelley ’68 in his dorm room by a local resident.
 Several Black students felt that the campus dining, living, and study resources did not meet the needs of Black students.
 Moreover, the curriculum at Grinnell did not represent racially diverse scholarship.
 While Grinnell attempted to create an African and Afro-American studies concentration in 1969, the endeavor ended in 1971.